 The included breakfast buffet is surprisingly lavish for the number of guests.
 Three different kinds of salmon!
 A pot of coffee was made fresh for each guest and served at the table.

 The only downside is breakfast service doesn’t start until 8am.
 That’s fine for most people but meant I had to do without on my final day as I had an early start.

-The optional dinner
+The optional dinner is well worth it

 One nice touch about Røisheim is the dinner service.
 While it’s not cheap, it’s a wonderful experience comparable to a traditional Norwegian restaurant in a big city.

 There is just one sitting – 7.30pm when I stayed – and the menu is fixed.
 This meant I could only join for dinner on one of the two nights I stayed, but I’m sure glad I did.

 The focus is very much on local food, as is the Nordic way.
 When an appetiser of local sausage with aquavit-soaked lingonberries was served along with my local ale from Lom, I knew I was in for a treat.

 The full menu was a salmon tartare with horseradish cream, onion soup, fillet of deer, and a chocolate mousse.
 As you can see from the picture above, there was plenty of food so I left full.

 A great value choice